 The only way to learn math is to practice math.
-For this reason, after the first exam we will begin having discussions on an approximately weekly basis.
+For this reason, we will be having discussions on an approximately weekly basis.
 In discussion we will work in groups on additional problems.
 Your work will be graded on participation and effort.